Engee documentation

 Details

-Vector of cross-sectional areas of tank inlets for included inlet ports A, B, C, D, E and F. The parameters Cross-sectional area vector for inlets A, B, C, D, E and F is a vector of values corresponding to the cross-sectional area of each inlet port, starting with port A. Each element of this vector must be greater than 0.
+Vector of the cross-sectional areas of the tank entrances for the included entry ports A, B, C, D, E and F. Parameter Cross-sectional area vector for inlets A, B, C, D, E and F It is a vector of values corresponding to the cross-sectional area of each input port, starting from port A. Each element of this vector must be larger 0.

 Dependencies

-To use this parameter, set the parameter Number of inlets to 6.
+To use this parameter, set for the parameter Number of inlets meaning 6.

 Units